andycroll/andycroll.com/_posts/2021/2021-05-10-wrap-your-environment-variables-in-a-singleton-settings-object.md

   credit: "Nick Fewings"
 ---

-Often in our applications we use environment variables to configure our application or to configure connections to third party services.
-These values are accessed through the special [`ENV` hash provided by Ruby](https://ruby-doc.org/core-3.0.1/ENV.html).
+In our applications, we often use environment variables to configure the application itself or connections to third party services.
+These values are then accessed through the special [`ENV` hash provided by Ruby](https://ruby-doc.org/core-3.0.1/ENV.html).

 ## Instead of...